microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 ## Step 4 - Prepare a request to convert C-CDA data into FHIR
 Now you will make another API request similar to the last one, except this time you will be converting C-CDA data into FHIR.

-1. Click on `Add request` again to create another API request in the `FHIR CALLS` collection imported in Challenge-01.
+1. In Postman, click on `Add request` again to create another API request in the `FHIR CALLS` collection imported in Challenge-01.
 <img src="./media/Postman_Add_Request.png" height="328">

 2. Rename the new request to `Convert Data - CCDA`.
 3. Fill in the URL of the request as before with `{{fhirurl}}/$convert-data`.
 4. Change the HTTP operation type from **GET** to **POST**.
-5. Go to the **Authorization** tab of the request and change:
+5. Go to the **Authorization** tab of the request and make the following changes:
     + **Type** to **OAuth 2.0**
     + Add `{{bearerToken}}` as the **Access Token**